27 Jul BTEC’s, NVQ’s & IQ ‘Cert Ed’s’, – WHAT EXACTLY DO THEY EQUATE TO IN SPECIALIST SECURITY SERVICES?

 Getting back to the context of specialist security then, ‘BTEC’s’ and the like, have been decided upon by a group of individuals, whom may or may not have experience in those relative specialist subject matters, and with whom have mapped a list of security training requirements over into a level pertinent to that of a qualification.

 In regards to Close Protection and Surveillance specifically, the difference between the list of chosen training core competencies that form the standard BTEC Level 3 or 4 remains far different to the practical application of such within a Government service.
+Just click here for you to get more details real online pokies nz.
 ‘Lists’ have not been devised with a focus on providing a ‘BTEC’ – or any other qualification at the end of training.
 The government Training Objectives, (TO’s), have been formed as a result of the focus in deciding what is required by the operator to perform his function as effectively as possible in any given scenario that may present on the ground.
 These TO’s range throughout the full gamut of Tactics, Techniques and Procedure adopted by those various specialist units utilising specialist vehicles and equipment to fulfil their role in the full freedom of operational capability.

 When one leaves the ‘service’ to embark on their similar chosen career within the private security industry sector, it is not the BTEC’s or NVQ’s that have been miraculously created via a paper transference of their government courses that is recognised, but that it is their government service within that particular specialism that is.
 They have operated at the pinnacle that that subject matter can be that no BTEC or NVQ can equate to in it’s full appreciation.